SimonMaracine/checkers-engine/engine/protocol.md

 Informs the GUI that it couldn't understand the last command, or it was invalid, or something went wrong.
 It can optionally contain a message.

+The engine is free to never send this message to GUI.
+It exists solely as a debug facility.
+It can, however, send it at any time, for any sensible reason.
+For example: it couldn't process a command, the requested parameter doesn't exist, the parameter value is invalid etc.

 ### BESTMOVE \<move\>